 In 2006 Matt moved his operations to Europe where he worked for two years from Helsinki, Finland.
 During this time Folklore expanded its network of international agent affiliates as well as concert and festival bookings worldwide.

-Matt currently shares the agenting and management duties at Folklore with his father, Mitch Greenhill.
+Matt currently shares the agenting and management duties at FLi Artists with his father, Mitch Greenhill.

 He served as Executive Producer on The Seal Maiden (an album of Irish music for children, featuring Karan Casey and Friends), and as a Board Member of the Western Arts Alliance.

-In 2011, Folklore Productions International proudly joined forces with Mel Puljic.
-With 2 decades of executive experience in South Africa and the US, Mel is a major force in North American artist representation with an unrivaled knowledge and expertise in world music.
-With Mel, we will expand our international vision, uniting two superb rosters under Folklore’s banner.
+In 2011, FLi proudly joined forces with Mel Puljic.
+A serial entrepreneur and with 2 decades of executive experience in South Africa and the US, Mel is a major force in North American artist representation.
+With Mel, we will expand our international vision, uniting two superb rosters under FLi’s banner.